Search here for conference announcements, calls for papers, fellowships and more.

 - list of proposed participants with their affiliations, brief bios and descriptions of how their work relates to the Workshop

-- plan of work and schedule for organizing the Workshop
+- plan of work and schedule for organising the Workshop

 - preliminary Workshop budget that explains and justifies expenses

-- two page curriculum vitae (for each organizer)
+- two page curriculum vitae (for each organiser)

 - two reference letters addressing the significance of the proposed Workshop and appropriateness of the format and plan should be submitted directly to the Selection Committee.

 The Workshop theme description and plan of work should specify topics or sessions to be included, address the nature and value of the interdisciplinary and cross-institutional exchange to be undertaken, and indicate whether particular outcomes or products are envisioned.
 It should be written in a way that will be accessible to non-specialist reviewers.